 VEPP: Analysis of Inflation-Deflation Events at Pu'u 'Ō'ō Using Tiltmeter Data part of NAGT:Teaching Resources:Volcano Exploration Project: Pu`u `O`o:Examples

-Quantitative Applications for Earth Scientists at Cal Poly, Pomona part of Math You Need:Implementations
+Quantitative Applications in the Earth Sciences at California State Polytechnic University, Pomona part of Math You Need:Implementations

 Instructor: Jascha Polet Enrollment: 10 Challenges to using math in introductory geoscience In this class, as is the case in most of my classes, students have a wide range of quantitative abilities as well as ...